jdcaicedo251/transit_demand_prediction/README.md

 We kindly request that users of this open-source platform cite this paper in any resulting publications or works that make use of the platform:

 Juan D. Caicedo, Marta C. González, Joan L. Walker.
-"Open-Source Codebase Platform for Evaluating Short-Term Transit Demand Prediction Models across Dynamic and Stable Environments" (2023) (Working Paper)
+"Public Transit Demand Prediction During Highly Dynamic Conditions: A Meta-Analysis of State-of-the-Art Models and Open-Source Benchmarking Infrastructure" (2023) (Working Paper)